Fact: Divorce is one of the leading predictors of both bankruptcy and home foreclosure.

 Meet with a lawyer

 Many family and divorce lawyers offer a free first visit, which can not only give you a sense of whether this person is a good fit, but you can get free legal advice.
 Take notes!
-You may choose to DIY your divorce, work with a mediator or choose collaborative divorce.
+You may choose to DIY your divorce online, work with a mediator or choose collaborative divorce.
 But, research your options, first.

 Call your accountant and financial planner